koaning/kadro/readme.md

 # kadro.py

-### Kadro is still in some development.
-It only supports python 3.
+### Kadro may receive some development.
+Kadro only supports python 3.

 > Kadro means frame in esperanto.